Next tour: No dates yet, chuck.

 Meet: Cornerhouse, Oxford Street, 6pm.

-Locations visited: The Old Grapes (formerly Liz Dawn’s pub); Cropper’s Corner, Castlefield (where Tony Gordon tried to drown the redoubtable Roy); the Ralph Abercrombie where the programme was named; St John’s Gardens…
+Locations visited: The Old Grapes (formerly Liz Dawn’s pub) which has now shut bah; Cropper’s Corner, Castlefield (where Tony Gordon tried to drown the redoubtable Roy); the Ralph Abercrombie where Coronation Street got its name; St John’s Gardens…

 Bring: Albert Tatlock’s glasses.

 “Now the next thing you want to do is get in a signwriter in.
 That sign above the door will have to be changed.”

 Those were the opening lines of the world’s most famous television programme, spoken by Elsie Lappin to Florrie Lindley on 9 Dec 1960.
 Florrie replied: “It’ll seem funny ’avin me name outside me own shop.”

 What about that?
 Not even Ken Barlow to Ena Sharples.
 But those lines ushered in a phenomenon, an institution, that is now 52 years old.

 Coronation Street was not an instant success.
 Granada only commissioned 13 episodes.
 Few within the company thought it would last its run.
 However something caught the viewers’ imagination.
 Perhaps it was the liberal use of Northern phrases like “eh”, “chuck”, “nowt”.
 Perhaps it was the Dickensian gravitas of the cast’s names (purloined from Pendlebury Church graveyard).
 Perhaps it was the setting: Archie Street, Ordsall, with its compact terraced houses, backyards, corner shop, pub and church, less than a mile from Grandaland.